28 Aug Day trip to Nara

 Nara is the capital city of Nara prefecture in the Kansai region of Japan.
 It was once Japan’s capital, in fact it was the country’s first permanent capital way back in 710.
 It is less than an hour train ride from Kyoto and makes for a great half or full day trip.

 From Kyoto Station, we took the JR Nara line which meant the cost was covered by our rail passes.
-The train journey passed quickly as the view was always changing and always fascinating.
+The train journey passed quickly as the view was interesting and always changing.
 At one stage the track passes through a neighbourhood where there are old houses tightly packed and right up next to the train.
 Along the way we also passed people working in community gardens, rice and green tea fields.

 Walking from Nara Station

 The attractions of Nara’s central area are within walking distance.
 From either station to Todaiji temple it is about 1.6km.
 We had visited Nara in 2013 when we were just a family of three.
 That time we had gone to the Kintetsu Nara Station and walked along the main road.

 This time we arrived at JR Nara Station and walked down Sanjo Dori, a picturesque street with various shops and restaurants.
 Along the way I bought a cheap bunch of bananas from a small fruit and veg shop.
 Following Sanjo Dori will lead you to Sarusawa Pond to the right and Kofukuji to the left.
 As the street approaches the attractions you will find the left side lined with souvenir shops.